etoromol/repo-ops/README.md

 ## Deployment

-4. To run the playbooks and deploy a repository, use the command below:
+4. To run the playbooks i.e. deploy a repository, use the command below:

 ```bash
  ansible-playbook deploy_repo.yml